Water sample collection

 The water sample used for the determination of total phosphorus is best to be sampled in a glass bottle, and the sample should be measured immediately after the sample is taken.
 If it must be stored for a certain period of time, it should be acidified with sulfuric acid until the PH value is less than 2, and stored at low temperature (about 4°C) .

 For the determination of orthophosphate water samples, no acid or other preservatives can be added to prevent other substances from turning into orthophosphate, or orthophosphate into other forms of phosphate.
 It only needs to be stored in a refrigerator at about 4℃.
 Test within hours.

-◆Total Phosphorus: Shake well when sampling, and then take a water sample of about 1/2 depth for testing.
-If the solution is turbid, you can choose to dilute it or perform color compensation.
-For details, refer to the national standard GB11893-89.
+Total Phosphorus: Shake well when sampling, and then take a water sample of about 1/2 depth for testing.
+If the solution is turbid, you can choose appropriate dilution or color compensation

-◆ Total nitrogen: Shake well before sampling, and then take water samples of about 1/2 depth for testing.
+Total nitrogen: Shake well before sampling, and then take water samples of about 1/2 depth for testing.
 Total nitrogen mainly reflects the degree of water pollution by nutrients.
-High total nitrogen is not suitable for rapid testing.
-Use other methods.
+High total nitrogen is not suitable for rapid testing and should be used.
+Other methods.

 To sum up, if you use rapid detection equipment to find that the results of multiple detections are very different, you need to see whether there are problems in the storage and sampling of the samples.
 The results of the samples taken at different times and locations are not the same.